8.7.20

 • Tin Can = preservation of ideas, methods & beliefs.

-Tin food has a longer shelf life (established beliefs and methods) where fresh foods (new ideas) decay unless there is a plan in place to preserve them.
+Tinned food has a longer shelf life (established beliefs and methods), whereas fresh foods (new ideas) decay unless there is a plan in place to preserve them.

 • Taurus = Strength & Power